|Nutritional Guidelines (per serving)|

 Even if you're not eating a vegetarian or vegan diet, this simple cashew-based gravy is an option that is easy, healthy, low in fat and cholesterol free.
 It's a healthy alternative to a heavy meat-based sauce if you're trying to eat a little lighter or just want to make sure to save plenty of space for a Thanksgiving dessert.

 - 1/2 cup raw cashews (un-roasted and un-salted)

-First, place all of the ingredients in a blender and blend it all together or medium or high speed until the mixture is perfectly smooth and creamy.
+In the jar of a blender or food processor, place all of the ingredients and blend it all together or medium or high speed until the mixture is perfectly smooth and creamy.

-Remember, just like a non-vegetarian gravy, your vegetarian gravy will thicken slightly as it cools, so add more or less liquid as needed and plan on the finished product being slightly thicker than what you see in the pan when you turn off the heat.
+- Your gravy will thicken slightly as it cools, so add more or less liquid as needed.
+Plan on the finished product being slightly thicker than what you see in the pan when you turn off the heat.

-Another quick tip?
-Once you do turn off the heat, and even after you transfer the gravy to a serving container, continue to give it a couple more stirs to ensure an even consistency and to discourage any pesky last-minute lumps from trying to form.
+- Once you do turn off the heat, and even after you transfer the gravy to a serving container, continue to give it a couple more stirs to ensure an even consistency and to discourage any pesky last-minute lumps from forming.

 - Add more flavor by using seasoned salt instead of regular salt.
 If you wish to avoid monosodium glutamate (MSG), check the label as some seasoned salts include it.